Hambrook/Docker-Local-Web-Server/README.md

 * _If you have an idea, [let me know](https://github.com/Hambrook/Docker-Local-Web-Server/issues)._

 ##License
-Copyright &copy; 2016 Rick Hambrook
+Copyright © 2016 Rick Hambrook

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by